Urjit Patel: Professional career

 On 20 August 2016, he was appointed as the governor of Reserve Bank Of India (RBI).
 During his tenure, the Government of India demonetised the ₹500 and ₹1000 banknotes of the Mahatma Gandhi Series, with the stated intention of curbing corruption, black money, fake currency and terrorism from 9 November 2016.

 On 10 December 2018 at 17:15 hrs IST, Urjit Patel resigned from the post of Governor of the Reserve Bank of India (RBI) effective immediately.

+In June 2022, Patel was appointed as the Vice President for investment-operations for the Beijing-based Asian Infrastructure Investment Bank (AIIB), one of the leading multilateral banks in the world.

+In August 2025 Indian Government appointed Patel as the Executive Director at the International Monetary Fund representing India, Bangladesh, Bhutan and Sri Lanka for a three year term.

 Controversies

 Although Patel cited personal reasons for resigning from RBI, experts have opined that he was forced to exit because of serious differences with the Government of India.
 The latter wanted more money from RBI to balance its fiscal deficit, which Patel did not agree to, citing requirement for long-term financial stability.